openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/nenaspd01z_0_0.md

 ### Parameter 8: LUX level function enable

 See overview
-8\.
-LUX LEVEL FUNCTION ENABLE If this parameter is set to “1” and when Lux level is less than the value defined by parameter #5, PIR sensor will send a BASIC\_SET command frame (i.e. BASIC\_SET (value = parameter 3) to an associated device and activate it.
-If Lux level is greater than the value defined by parameter #5, PIR sensor will not send BASIC\_SET command frame.
+8. LUX LEVEL FUNCTION ENABLE If this parameter is set to “1” and when Lux level is less than the value defined by parameter #5, PIR sensor will send a BASIC\_SET command frame (i.e. BASIC\_SET (value = parameter 3) to an associated device and activate it.
+If Lux level is greater than the value defined by parameter #5, PIR sensor will not send BASIC_SET command frame.

 Function: Lux Level Enable